Founded: September 8, 2005

-- Shed Media, producers of unscripted programs such as First Dates for NBC, along with Basketball Wives, Hello Goodbye (in association with Telepictures), Livin’ Lozada, Long Lost Family, Long Lost Family: What Happens Next, The Real Housewives of New York City and Who Do You Think You Are?, among others, for cable;
+- Shed Media, producers of unscripted programs such as First Dates and Genius Junior for NBC, along with Basketball Wives: Los Angeles, Criminal Confessions, Glam Masters, Livin’ Lozada, Long Lost Family, Long Lost Family: What Happens Next, The Real Housewives of New York City and Who Do You Think You Are?, among others, for cable.

 WBTVG is rapidly developing new business models for the evolving television landscape, as well as moving aggressively into the global expansion of local production and broadening its operations in the digital space on a number of fronts, including distribution and production.